expand_more 1. What is MapBiomas?

 expand_more 2.
 What is MapBiomas Amazon?

 MapBiomas Amazonia is an initiative coordinated by the Amazonian Network of Geo-referenced Socio-environmental Information (RAISG).
-Its objective is to generate annual land cover and land use maps for the entire Pan-Amazon (2000-2017), based on the methodology developed for the Brazilian biomes by the Mapbiomas team.
+Its objective is to generate annual land cover and land use maps for the entire Amazon (1985-2020), based on the methodology developed for the Brazilian biomes by the Mapbiomas team.

 expand_more 3.
 Who produces MapBiomas Amazon maps?

-MapBiomas Amazonía involves researchers and specialists in remote sensing, informatics, biomes and land use from each of the participating countries (Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela).
-The team works from their offices and laboratories under close international coordination.
+MapBiomas Amazonía involves researchers and specialists in remote sensing, informatics, ecosystems, and land use from each of the participating countries (Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela).
+The team works from their national offices and laboratories under close international coordination.
 All work is done using cloud computing through the Google Earth Engine platform.

 expand_more 4.
 How can I download maps from MapBiomas Amazon?

-The maps can be downloaded directly on the platform through the link: Collection Maps
+The land cover and land use maps and Landsat mosaics can be downloaded through the following link: http://amazonia.mapbiomas.org/descargas

-Do not forget to download the legend codes in: Downloads
+Don't forget to download the legend codes at: http://amazonia.mapbiomas.org/codigos-de-la-leyenda

 expand_more 5.
 Why do the downloaded files have several layers of data?